GoogleChrome/chrome-extensions-samples/api-samples/contextMenus/global_context_search/README.md

 # chrome.contextMenus

-This sample demonstrates using the `chrome.contextMenus` API to let a user switch between searching different countries' versions of Google via a contextMenu.
+This sample demonstrates the `chrome.contextMenus` API by letting a user switch between searching different countries' versions of Google via a `contextMenu`.

 ## Overview